Biden approves $567 million in defense support for Taiwan – DW – 09/30/2024

 Biden gave the Secretary of State the authority "to direct the drawdown of up to $567 million in defense articles and services of the Department of Defense, and military education and training, to provide assistance to Taiwan," a White House statement said.
 No further details were provided.

-Last year, the US approved a package of $345 million in defense support for Taiwan.
+Last year, the United States approved a package of $345 million in defense support for Taiwan.

 US-China tensions